side-project-at-SPT/spt-the-message/client/README.md

 - test: Adding missing tests or correcting existing tests
 - build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
 - ci: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-- hore: Other changes that don't modify src or test files
+- chore: Other changes that don't modify src or test files
 - revert: Reverts a previous commit